bikeshaving/crank/docs/WIP.md

 console.log(document.body.innerHTML); // <div>a2</div>
 ```

-By default, the contents of JSX are interpreted as strings, but you can use curly brackets to interpolate arbitrary JavaScript expressions into an element’s children.
+By default, the contents of JSX are interpreted as strings, but you can use curly brackets just as we did with props to interpolate arbitrary JavaScript expressions into an element’s children.
 Almost every value in JavaScript can participate in the element tree.
-Strings and numbers are rendered as text, while the values `null`, `undefined` and booleans are erased to allow you to render things conditionally.
+Strings and numbers are rendered as text, while the values `null`, `undefined`, `true` and `false` are erased to allow you to render things conditionally.
 Crank also allows iterables of values to be inserted as well, so, for instance, you can interpolate an array or a set into elements as well.

 ```jsx
 const arr = [1, 2, 3];